 I reflect upon the men I was with who used me and tossed me aside.

-I think about the bad grades I got because I didn’t study as much as I should have and the ones I got because I was depressed after realizing that I was being used.
+Less than stellar grades I earned because I didn’t study as much as I should have.
+Bad grades I got because I was depressed after realizing that I was being used.
 Again.

-How I was afraid to know the truth, so I didn’t ask enough questions about a piece of my medical history and put my life in jeopardy for years.
+How I was afraid to know the truth, so I didn’t ask enough questions about an important aspect of my medical history and put my life in jeopardy for years.

-I think about putting such a financial burden on myself and my parents trying to go to a school to get a degree that I’ve never used.
+Reflecting on how I put such a financial burden on myself and my parents to go to a school and get a degree that I’ve never used.

 So what would I change if I could?

 I love to say that every day is a new chance to make a change.
 Every choice we’ve made…good and bad…has led us to this moment in time.
 I’m in a much better place right now.
 Not because everything in my life is perfect, but because I finally learned who I am.

 I realized that every decision, every pain, every hurt, has led me to this moment in time.